MariaAlonsoLeon/Matrix_Multiplication_Task3/README.md

 - `StreamMatrixMultiplication`

 This comprehensive implementation ensures scalability, maintainability, and precise benchmarking across different configurations.

+Note: As explained in the paper, it is important to note that although the stream algorithm is neither a sequential nor a vectorized algorithm, it is included in this category because it does not require specifying the number of threads, as it calculates it automatically.

 ## Libraries and Dependencies
 ### Java